 The objective of this activity is to review lists of selected primary studies.
 The Reviewers’ related activity was performed by an expert in EBSE, with experience in business process management, with the objective to decide and confirm included and excluded papers.

-Here it is interesting to highlight that the two selection stages were performed independently and in parallel by two researchers.
-Thus, any inconsistency from the researchers can be reviewed by a third person in the search for a concession between the selected papers.
+Here, it is interesting to highlight that the two selection stages were performed independently and in parallel by two researchers.
+So, any inconsistency from the researchers can be reviewed by a third person in the search for a concession between the selected papers.
 The product of this activity is a single list of selected and reviewed papers.

 5. Analysis of Studies